 The Authority's Healthcare Insurance Benefits Program is a defined benefit postemployment healthcare plan.
 For purposes of measuring the OPEB liability, deferred outflow/inflow of resources related to OPEB, and OPEB expense, information about the fiduciary net position of the Authority's OPEB plan and additions to/deductions from the OPEB plan's fiduciary net position have been determined on the same basis as they are reported by MacLeod Watts and Public Agency Retirement Services (PARS).
 For this purpose, benefit payments (including refunds of employee contributions) are recognized when due and payable in accordance with the benefit terms.
-Benefits are provided through CalPERS Health Benefits Program for all administrative employees and transit operators, and continue to the surviving spouses.
+Benefits are provided through CalPERS Health Benefits Program for all administrative employees, transit operators, and transit supervisors, and continue to the surviving spouses if this election is made by the employee at enrollment.